chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

   - 2- **Constraining exploration** (e.g. `action masking`, `action shielding`).
     - > "The methods can completely **forbid undesirable states** and are usually accompanied by **formal guarantees**".
     - In addtion, the **learning efficiency** can be increased (fewer states to explore).
+  - For additional contents on _"Safe-RL in the context of autonomous vehicles"_, one could read [this github project](https://github.com/AliBaheri/Safe-Reinforcement-Learning) by @AliBaheri.
 - Here: The `DQN` is augmented with some **action-masking mechanism**.
   - More precisely, a **prediction model** is used:
     - The **predicted position** of the **ego car** is compared against the predicted position of **all other traffic cars** (called `forward predictions`).